cozy/cozy-doctypes/docs/io.cozy.bank.md

 This doctype stores aggregated data about bank accounts:

+- `periodStart`: {date} - The start of the reference period
+- `periodEnd`: {date} - The end of the reference period
-- `income`: {number} - The average income on the last 3 months
+- `income`: {number} - The average income on the reference period
-- `additionalIncome`: {number} - The average additional income on the last 3 months
+- `additionalIncome`: {number} - The average additional income on the reference period
-- `mortgage`: {number} - The average mortgage expense on the last 3 months
+- `mortgage`: {number} - The average mortgage expense on the reference period
-- `loans`: {number} - The average total loans expense on the last 3 months
+- `loans`: {number} - The average total loans expense on the reference period

 ### Relationships